buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 3 meters
 * **Duration**: 10 minutes

 You give the semblance of life and Intelligence to a corpse at range, chosen by you, allowing it to answer questions you pose.
 The corpse must still have a mouth and cannot be undead.
 The spell fails if the corpse has already been targeted by this spell in the last 10 days.
 Until the spell ends, you can ask the corpse up to five questions.
 The corpse knows only what it knew in life, including the languages it spoke.
 The answers are usually brief, cryptic, or repetitive, and the corpse is under no obligation to give truthful answers if you are hostile or it recognizes you as an enemy.
-This spell does not return the creature's soul to the body, only the spirit that animates it.
+This spell does not return the creature' \*\*s soul to the body, only the spirit that animates it.
 Therefore, the corpse cannot learn new information, does not understand anything that has happened since it died, and cannot make judgments about future events.

 ### Speak with Plants